Skip to content

 Education for Environmental Sustainability

-• Create a community within BERA for dialogue, and to advance research and practice in EfES
+• Create a community within BERA for dialogue, and to advance research practice and policy making in EfES;

 • Support collaborations between established and early careers researchers, practitioners and educators;